-As a part of the City's ongoing staff development and training, the incorporation of disabilities awareness, standards, and resources is encouraged for all staff interfacing with the public or who maintain the facilities used by the public.
+As a part of the City's ongoing staff development and training, the incorporation of disability awareness, standards, and resources are encouraged for all staff interfacing with the public or who maintain the facilities used by the public.

 A small percentage of respondents reported that staff receive training on interacting with people with disabilities.
-Most indicated that they did not receive training while others did not know.
-Of the respondents that indicated City staff is trained, a variety of answers were given ranging from reading the employee handbook or discussed in staff meetings.
-Several respondents reported that they attend training through the Human Resources Department or attend trainings from outside individuals or organizations.
-Other respondents reported that training on interacting with people with disabilities is discussed in staff meetings.
+Most indicated that they did not receive training while others were unsure.
+Of the respondents that indicated City Staff are trained, a variety of answers were given, ranging from reading the employee handbook to discussions in staff meetings.
+Several respondents reported that they attend training through the Human Resources Department or attend training from outside individuals or organizations.